 6 Tips to Prepare Psychologically for Retirement

-Prepare Psychologically For Retirement
+Prepare Psychologically for Retirement

 Baby Boomers approaching retirement typically focus primarily on financial planning for this important rite of passage, often forgetting to prepare emotionally for the transition they are about to undertake.
 While it is understandable that getting your financial house in order is crucial for a satisfying lifestyle during your golden years, ignoring the emotional implications of retirement is a big mistake that can lead to depression and other serious emotional setbacks.